Skip to content

 # load plink2 output

-# load sumstats with auto mode (auto-detecting common headers)
+# or load sumstats with auto mode (auto-detecting commonly used headers)

 # assuming ALT/A1 is EA, and frq is EAF